Vasily Astafyev

-Vasily Mikhailovich Astafyev (Васи́лий Миха́йлович Аста́фьев) (25 October 1919 – 7 March 2022) was a Soviet officer, and was a participant in the Winter War, as well as the Eastern Front.
+Vasily Mikhailovich Astafyev (Василий Михайлович Астафьев; 25 October 1919 – 7 March 2022) was a Soviet officer, and was a participant in the Winter War, as well as the Eastern Front.
 He was deputy commander of the 104th Guards Separate Sapper Battalion of the 89th Guards Rifle Division of the 37th Army of the Steppe Front, as guard captain.
 He received the title of Hero of the Soviet Union on 20 December 1943.

 Early life

 Astafyev was born on 25 October 1919 in the village of Voronovy-Otruba, in what is now the Tokaryovsky District of Tambov Oblast.

 In 1936, after graduating from 7 classes, he attended the workers' faculty of the Tambov Pedagogical Institute where he graduated in 1938, and later worked as a rural teacher.

 Military career

 World War II

 In 1939, he enlisted in the Red Army, and participated in the Winter War.
 In 1941, he graduated from the Borisov Military Engineering School, in which during that time Operation Barbarossa was launched.
 He was immediately sent to the battlefront, where he fought on the South-West, Steppe, 2nd Ukrainian, and 1st Belorussian Fronts.
 In 1943, he joined the CPSU.

 Astafyev served as the commander of an engineer platoon, company, battalion, and a rifle division.
 He took part in the battles near Moscow and Stalingrad, in the Oryol-Kursk, Yasso-Kishinev, Vistula-Oder and Berlin operations.
 He was deputy commander of the 104th Guards Separate Sapper Battalion (89th Guards Rifle Division, 37th Army, Steppe Front) of the Guards.
 Astafyev especially distinguished himself when crossing the Dnieper River on 1–6 October 1943 south of the city of Kremenchug, in the Poltava region of Ukraine.
 Under the continuous enemy fire of the guard, he led the crossing of the rifle subunits.
 As a result, twenty 76-millimeter and forty 45-millimeter cannons, thirty-eight mortars, twenty heavy machine guns, and 1,625 soldiers were transported.

 By the decree of the Presidium of the Supreme Soviet of the USSR of 20 December 1943, for the exemplary fulfillment of combat missions of the command on the front of the struggle against the Nazi invaders and the courage and heroism of the guards shown at the same time, Astafyev was awarded the title of Hero of the Soviet Union with the combined award of the Order of Lenin and the Gold Star medal.